fengxia41103/myblog/content/thoughts/stem.md

 novel.
-I am still struggling w/ arts, though I have long been in love with music, many kinds, really, almost like women &mdash; there is always someone you find appealing, interesting, tempting, even beautiful, among any crowd &mdas; so is music, on a given day, there might be a tune on your mind, and can vibrate a chord in your heart, and make you cry.
+I am still struggling w/ arts, though I have long been in love with music, many kinds, really, almost like women &mdash; there is always someone you find appealing, interesting, tempting, even beautiful, among any crowd &mdash; so is music, on a given day, there might be a tune on your mind, and can vibrate a chord in your heart, and make you cry.